 In 2013 Dale was awarded a CBE for services to equality and diversity.

 Sir Peter Thornton QC

-Sir Peter Thornton is a retired judge.
+Sir Peter Thornton is a former judge.
 He was a Senior Circuit Judge between 2007 and 2016 sitting at the Central Criminal Court, hearing cases involving murder, terrorism and serious sexual offences.
 He also sat as an appellate judge in the Court of Appeal (Criminal Division) and in the High Court on inquest appeals.